bizarrefish/TestVisor/README.md

 ----------
 A virtual machine hypervisor manager (or "Führer") able to run sequences of tests on a virtual machine instance, making use of snapshotting to deal with real world automated testing in a state-controlled way.
-There'll be a nice web interface to control everything from, and support for multiple test plans.
+There'll be a nice web interface to control everything from, a video feed and support for multiple hypervisors and test types.

 Project Status
 --------------